alexcolford/alex-colford-capstone-wychwood/README.md

 <!-- List any external sources of data that will be used in your app. -->

-Maybe a geolocation API to have a map for where the company is located (on the Contact Us page)

 ### Sitemap

 <!-- List the pages of your app with brief descriptions.
 You can show this visually, or write it out. -->

 - Home Page
 - Products
+- Product Details Page
+- Shopping Cart
 - Elements
 - Contact
-- Blog
 - Register
 - Login
-- Profile
-- Shopping Cart

 ### Mockups